 How to create an employee development program

-If you’re thinking about employee development plans for your organization, you’ll need to consider the unique needs of your organization and your employees.
-This ensures that your employee development activities are tailored to your specific industry and skills.
+If you're thinking about launching employee development opportunities for your organization, you'll need to consider the unique needs of your organization and your employees.
+This ensures you’ll tailor your employee development activities to match your industry and your employees’ current skills.

-Think about the skills critical to your industry and how you can create a robust employee development program that caters to all learning styles, preferences, and skill levels.
-If your program doesn’t appeal to your employees, they’ll lose interest in it, preventing them from developing valuable skills.
+Think about the skills critical to your industry.
+How can you create a robust employee development program that caters to all learning styles, preferences, and skill levels?
+If your program doesn't appeal to your employees, they'll lose interest in it, preventing them from developing these valuable skills.

 We’ll outline a few steps you can take to create robust employee development plans that promote longer-term employee retention.